mStybowski/netguru-recruitment-task/auth-service/README.md

 1. `POST /movies`
    1. Allows creating a movie object based on movie title passed in the request body
    2. Based on the title additional movie details should be fetched from https://omdbapi.com/ and saved to the database.
-Data we would like you to fetch from OMDb API:
+Data you can fetch from OMDb API:
    ```
      Title: string
      Released: date